rajeshpleti/SITHARAMA/elysiumanalytics.md

 ![Dashboard5](Dashboard5.PNG)

 ## 10. Report Scheduler   <span id="Scheduledsearches"><span>
-Report Scheduler is like a cron job used for scheduling alert tasks and to be executed  normally used to schedule a alert notfication job periodically.  for example, to send out a notification every morning.
+Report Scheduler is like a cron job used for scheduling alert tasks and to be executed  normally  schedule an alert notfication job periodically.  for example, to send out a notification every morning.

 ## 6. Alerts tiles